Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Theme-dev.md

 ```
 ### Try the Demo theme in the builder ###

-Start the builder and create a new app.
-If no errors occur, the Demo theme shows in the Themes tab.
+Once you placed the Demo theme to the `themes` folder, start the AppBuilder and create a new app, the Demo theme shows in the Themes tab.

 1. Click the Demo theme.
 2. Click the Layout icon to switch layouts.